MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 The C++ Standard requires the underlying type of an **`enum`** to be large enough to hold all enumerators in that **`enum`**.
 Sufficiently large enumerators can set the underlying type of the **`enum`** to **`unsigned int`**, **`long long`**, or **`unsigned long long`**.
 Previously, such **`enum`** types always had an underlying type of **`int`** in the Microsoft compiler, regardless of enumerator values.

 When enabled, the **`/Zc:enumTypes`** option is a potential source and binary breaking change.
-It's off by default, and not enabled by **`/permissive-`**, because the fix may affect binary compatibility.
+It's off by default, and not enabled by **`/permissive-`**, because the fix might affect binary compatibility.
 Some enumeration types change size when the conformant fix is enabled.
 Certain Windows SDK headers include such enumeration definitions.

 #### Example